jadzeidan/user-guides/bitbox02/unboxing.md

 Left: [BitBox02 multi edition](https://shiftcrypto.ch/bitbox02/), Right: [BitBox02 Bitcoin-only edition](https://shiftcrypto.ch/bitbox02/)

 Please note that our existing packaging is not a strong tamper-evident solution because it only requires a potential attacker to replicate the customized bag and re-package a potentially compromised device.
 However, it's still good practice is to check for any signs of tampering.
-We are working on a significantly more sophisticated tamper-evident packaging solution, called [BitBoxTep](https://tep.shiftcrypto.ch/).